Chainlit/chainlit/.github/CONTRIBUTING.md

 ## Start the UI from source

-First, you will have to start the server (see the previous section).
+First, you will have to start the server either [from source](#start-the-chainlit-server-from-source) or with `chainlit run... `.
 Since we are starting the UI from source, you can start the server with the `-h` (headless) option.

 Then, start the UI.